‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

 Vodafone has launched a new family of low-cost SIM-only plans.
 Named Vodafone Basics, the no-frills plans promise to “include only the things you use every day”.

 You can get a Vodafone Basics plan from just £6/month on a 12-month contract with unlimited UK minutes, unlimited UK texts and an allowance of UK data included.
-For instance, the £6 plan comes with 500MB of data, rising up to the £10/month plan which currently includes 5GB of data.
+For instance, the £6 plan comes with 500MB of data, rising up to the £10/month plan which includes 5GB of data.

 Being a cheaper and lower-cost alternative to Vodafone’s normal SIM-only plans, there are a number of disadvantages and limitations.
 For instance, the Basics plan doesn’t allow you to use your mobile phone outside the UK.
 International and premium-rate calls along with picture messages and video calls are also barred on the service.